Presidency of Martin Van Buren: Presidential election of 1840

 Van Buren hoped that the Whigs would nominate Henry Clay for president, which would allow Van Buren to cast the 1840 campaign as a clash between Van Buren's Independent Treasury system and Clay's support for a revived national bank.
 Clay had the backing of most Southerners at the 1839 Whig National Convention, but most Northerners favored Harrison.
 Northern leaders like William Seward and Thaddeus Stevens believed that Harrison's war record would effectively counter the popular appeals of the Democratic Party.
 General Winfield Scott also had some support, and he loomed as a potential compromise candidate between Clay and Harrison.
-Due in large part to effective maneuvering by Weed and Thaddeus Stevens, Harrison triumphed over Clay on the third ballot of the convention.
+Due in large part to effective maneuvering by Thurlow Weed and Thaddeus Stevens, Harrison triumphed over Clay on the third ballot of the convention.
 For vice president, the Whigs nominated former Senator John Tyler of Virginia.
-Clay was deeply disappointed by his defeat at the convention, but he nonetheless threw his support behind Harrison.
+Clay was deeply disappointed by his defeat at the convention, but he nonetheless faithfully campaigned for the ticket.

-Whigs presented Van Buren as the antithesis of the president, whom they derided as ineffective, corrupt, and effete.
+Whigs presented Van Buren as the antithesis of the president, and derided him as ineffective, corrupt, and effete.
 Whigs contrasted their image of Van Buren as an aristocrat living in high style with images of Harrison as a simple man of the people who sipped cider in a log cabin.
 Issues of policy were not absent from the campaign; the Whigs derided the alleged executive overreaches of Jackson and Van Buren, while also calling for the re-establishment of the national bank and higher tariffs.
 Democrats attempted to campaign on the Independent Treasury system, but the onset of deflation undercut these arguments.
-Many Northerners attacked Van Buren for his support of the gag rule, while in the South, many Whigs claimed that the Virginia-born Harrison would presented less of a threat to the institution of slavery than did Van Buren.
+Many Northerners attacked Van Buren for his support of the gag rule, while in the South, many Whigs claimed that the Virginia-born Harrison would even better safeguard the institution of slavery than did the New Yorker Van Buren.

-The enthusiasm for "Tippecanoe and Tyler Too," coupled with the country's severe economic crisis, propelled Harrison to victory.
+The popular enthusiasm for "Tippecanoe and Tyler Too," coupled with the country's severe economic recession, propelled Harrison to victory.
 Ultimately, Harrison won 53 percent of the popular vote, and defeated Van Buren in the electoral vote by a margin of 234 to 60.
 Voter turnout rose from about 55 percent in 1836 to approximately 80 percent in 1840, which represented the highest turnout in a presidential election up to that point in U.S. history.
 Van Buren won more votes in 1840 than he had in 1836, but the Whig success in attracting new voters more than canceled out Democratic gains.
 The Whigs also won control of the House and Senate, making the 1840 election the only time in U.S. history that the Whigs won unified control of Congress and the presidency.